How to configure AVIF fallbacks for Safari 14

 location ~* \.(avif|webp|jpg|jpeg|png)$ {

-# Critical: Instructs CDNs and browsers to cache per Accept header
+# Critical: instructs CDNs to cache per Accept header

 add_header Vary Accept;

-# Explicit MIME mapping prevents fallback to binary/octet-stream
+# Explicit MIME mapping prevents fallback to application/octet-stream

 types {